At a glance

 The veterinarian will perform a physical examination, which may reveal swollen and/or tender kidneys.
 He will obtain a medical history from you including any symptoms you have noticed.

-- Urinalysis to check kidney function, it may also reveal blood in the urine, bacteria and the presence of small kidney stones.
+- Urinalysis to check kidney function, and may also reveal blood in the urine, bacteria, and the presence of small kidney stones

 Treatment will depend on the type of stones present, and if the cat is symptomatic.
 In some cases, there may be no treatment.
 However, where treatment is necessary, it may include: